Azure/kubeflow-labs/2-kubernetes/README.md

 We are going to create a Linux-based K8s cluster.
 You can either create the cluster using the portal, or using Azure-CLI (`az`).

+### A Note on GPUs with Kubernetes

+As of this writing, GPUs are still in preview with ACS.
+You can deploy an ACS cluster with GPU VMs (such as `Standard_NC6`) in `uswest2` or `uksouth` but you should be aware of some pitfalls:
+* Deploying a GPU cluster takes longer than a CPU cluster (about 10-15 minutes more) because the NVIDIA drivers need to be installed as well.
+* Since this is a preview, you might hit capacity issues if the location you chose does not have enough GPUs available to accomodate you.

+**Unless you are already pretty familiar with docker and Kubernetes, we recommend that you create a cluster with CPU VMs to save some time.**
+Only module 3 has an excercise which is specific for GPU VMs, all other modules can be followed on either CPU or GPU clusters.

 ### With the CLI

 #### Creating a resource group